Generalizing causal effects with noncompliance: Application to deep canvassing experiments

-One week after the conversations between the canvassers and the participants, 1079 participants were reached to complete a follow-up survey.
-From this survey, an overall index measuring support for immigration-related policies and unauthorized immigrants was constructed and used as the experiment’s outcome variable. \citet{kalla2020reducing} reported a within-sample intent-to-treat effect of 9$\%$ increase in support for unauthorized immigrants and a complier average causal effect of 11.0$\%$ increase, indicating that deep canvassing effectively reduced prejudice amongst individuals who selected into the experiment and successfully completed the follow-up survey.
+One week after the conversations between the canvassers and the participants, 1079 participants were reached to complete a follow-up survey, corresponding to an attrition rate of \(79.4\%\).
+From this survey, an overall index measuring support for immigration-related policies and unauthorized immigrants was constructed and used as the experiment’s outcome variable. \citet{kalla2020reducing} reported a within-sample intent-to-treat effect of 8.8$\%$ increase in support for unauthorized immigrants and a complier average causal effect of 13.2$\%$ increase, indicating that deep canvassing effectively reduced prejudice amongst individuals who selected into the experiment and successfully completed the follow-up survey.
 A policy-relevant question is whether we would expect the impact of deep canvassing to be just as effective across compliers who did not complete the follow-up survey or select into the experiment.
 In what follows, we propose a suite of methods to address this question.